vhaghani26/python_focus_group/Session_02/session2.md

 Copying files can be convenient for a number of reasons, including wanting to manipulate a file but keeping the original version for reference.
 There are a few ways this can be done.
 In this example, we will be using the `cp` command, which stands for "**c**o**p**y."

 Enter `dir2/` and create a subdirectory `dir2A/`.
 We are going to copy all of the text files from `dir1A/` into `dir2A/`.
-Remember that when you are manipulating files and directories, you need to be in the parent directory that contains all of the contents you are moving and their desired locations.
+Remember that when you are manipulating files and directories, it is helpful to be in the parent directory that contains all of the contents you are moving and their desired locations.
 In our case, this means we can be in `practice/`.
 Enter `practice/` and carry out these commands:

 ```
 cp dir1/dir1A/samp1.txt dir2/dir2A/samp1.txt